 1. Get employee surveys done to get your team’s feedback

 Do the easiest thing that is possible on your radar.
 Ask questions to your team.
 It is as simple as that.
 Not the kind of invasive questions that a police officer would be proud of, but questions that show you care.
 Questions about your team’s comfort, objectives, work pressure, family situations, etc. Create such surveys and send them to your team members, see the kind of response you get and act accordingly.
 This will probably score you the most brownie points among all the other ways we are going to list out.
-It could be a simple “How are you feeling about your job?”, “What do you think needs to be improved about the facilities here?”, “How could we make you more happy?”- to list a few.
+It could be a simple “How are you feeling about your job?”, “What do you think needs to be improved about the facilities here?”, “How could we make you happier?”- to list a few.
 This is what makes an employee loyal and they are always the little things.
-Use and good employee feedback software to measure and track these responses.
+Use a good employee engagement software or for that matter even a performance management tool, to measure and track these responses.
 Dig into the insights to improve your team engagement strategy.

 2. Include perks that touch upon their well-being

 - Ability to work from home any day.
 It should not be a problem as long as work gets done, isn’t it?
 There is a lot of convenience for an employee when allowed to

 - Get healthy food for them at least once a week